schalkdaniel/cpsp/README.md

 ### Demmler-Reinsch-Orthogonalization

-In order to compare different models such as a linear model and additive model (using splines) we need to set the degrees of freedom equally.
-The Demmler-Reinsch-Orthogonalization can be used to translate given degrees of freedom to a penalty term:
+In order to compare different models such as a linear model and an additive model (using splines) we need to set the degrees of freedom to the same value.
+However, setting degrees of freedom is not possible with the original algorithms.
+Therefore, the Demmler-Reinsch-Orthogonalization can be used to translate given degrees of freedom to a penalty term:

 ``` r
 # We use the basis and penalty matrix from above and specify 2 and 4 degrees of freedom: